ZerBea/hcxdumptool/README.md

 Adapters
 --------------

-Driver must support (mandatory) monitor mode and full packet injection as well as WIRELESS EXTENSIONS
+Driver must support (mandatory) monitor mode and full packet injection

-NETLINK is not supported (asynchronous).
+WIRELESS EXTENSIONS are deprecated and not longer supported

 Get information about VENDOR, model, chipset and driver here: https://wikidevi.wi-cat.ru/

 Manufacturers do change chipsets without changing model numbers.
 Sometimes they add (v)ersion or (rev)vision.

-Prefered chipsets MediaTek (active monitor mode) and Ralink because stock kernel drivers are well maintained, NL80211 and WIRELESS EXTENSION support, monitor mode as well as full frame injection out of the box.
+Prefered chipsets MediaTek (active monitor mode)

-This list is for information purposes only and should not be regarded as a binding presentation of the products:

-* ID 148f:7601 Ralink Technology, Corp.
-MT7601U Wireless Adapter
-* ID 148f:761a Ralink Technology, Corp.
-MT7610U ("Archer T2U" 2.4G+5G WLAN Adapter
-* ID 0e8d:7612 MediaTek Inc. MT7612U 802.11a/b/g/n/ac Wireless Adapter
-* ID 0b05:17d1 ASUSTek Computer, Inc. AC51 802.11a/b/g/n/ac Wireless Adapter [Mediatek MT7610U]
-* ID 7392:7710 Edimax Technology Co., Ltd Edimax Wi-Fi
-* ID 148f:3070 Ralink Technology, Corp.
-RT2870/RT3070 Wireless Adapter
-* ID 148f:5370 Ralink Technology, Corp.
-RT5370 Wireless Adapter
-* ID 148f:5572 Ralink Technology, Corp.
-RT5572 Wireless Adapter
-* ID 2357:010c TP-Link TL-WN722N v2/v3 [Realtek RTL8188EUS] (third party driver: https://github.com/kimocoder/realtek_rtwifi)

 Always verify the actual chipset with 'lsusb' and/or 'lspci'!

-Due to a bug in xhci subsystem other devices may not work at the moment: <br /> https://bugzilla.kernel.org/show_bug.cgi?id=202541

 No support for a third party driver which is not part of the official kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver

-No support for a driver which doesn't support WIRELESS EXTENSIONS and monitor mode and full frame injection natively <br /> If you need these features, do a request on www.kernel.org
+No support for a driver which doesn't support monitor mode and full frame injection natively <br /> If you need these features, do a request on www.kernel.org

 Not recommended WiFi chipsets due to driver problems in combination with WIRELESS EXTENSIONS:

 * Broadcom (neither monitor mode nor frame injection)
-* Intel PRO/Wireless (several driver issues and NETLINK dependency)
-* Realtek (some drivers working, some not, monitor mode and frame injection mostly only on third party drivers, often no WIRELESS EXTENSIONS)
-* Atheros (some driver problems on older kernels)

 more information about possible issues on https://bugzilla.kernel.org

-If you run into WIRELESS EXTENSIONS driver problems, please try hcxlabtool (https://github.com/ZerBea/wifi_laboratory).

-Sooner or later hcxdumptool code will be replaced by hcxlabtool code.

 Antennas